The N: Educational goals

 Noggin hired an educational consultant, Maggie Groening, specifically for The N. Noggin's director of education, Russell Miller, created curricula for the channel's two blocks: the daytime block's curriculum was based on preschool standards, and The N's curriculum was centered on life skills for adolescents.
 The N ran advertisements that encouraged parents to watch along with their children and hold discussions about topics raised on The N's shows.
 The N's website offered parent discussion guides for each episode of its shows.
 Because both of Noggin's blocks focused on education, the book Nickelodeon Nation called Noggin's brand "more unified" than that of Nickelodeon's daytime programming with its nighttime block, Nick at Nite.
 The book wrote that Noggin "stresses fun, empowering, and educational programming for kids in both age-specific dayparts."
 The book also wrote that The N block had a fun but educational' attitude" that made it stand out from other teen brands.

 Noggin had specific educational goals for the original series that it produced for The N. For example, Out There had four objectives that each episode demonstrated: the importance of respecting others, making decisions, effective communication, and building on one's individual strengths.
 Noggin also acquired shows from outside companies to air during The N, and it selected these shows based on how well they fit the block's educational purpose.
-Tom Ascheim explained that Degrassi: The Next Generation was acquired because "it follows our educational mission of helping kids figure out their lives and presents a platform from which kids and adults can talk about important social issues."
+Tom Ascheim stated that Degrassi: The Next Generation was acquired because "it follows our educational mission of helping kids figure out their lives and presents a platform from which kids and adults can talk about important social issues."
 The N's website listed a variety of skills that it aimed to promote, like self-respect, constructive thinking strategies, and tolerance of diversity.